Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 #Define prompt engineering and discuss its importance in interacting with AI models.
 prompt engineering  is  the practice of crafting effective prompts to guide AI models in generating desired output.
 Importance:
-Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
-It helps mitigate bias that may be present from existing human bias in the large language models’ training data.
+ -Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
+It helps mitigate bias that may be present from existing
+                             human bias in the large language models’ training data.
-Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns. developer control - Prompt engineering gives developers more control over users' interactions with the AI.
-Effective prompts provide intent and establish context to the large language models.
+ -Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.
+ -developer control - Prompt engineering gives developers more control over users' interactions with the AI.
+Effective prompts provide intent and establish context to the large
+ -language models.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.

 #Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.